Scums of blue-green algae in a lake

 These and other more complex factors operate in combination, and no one factor can be pinpointed as a cause of high levels of algae.

-High levels of blue-green algae blooms can persist for two to three weeks, months and even an entire summer period if conditions are favourable.
+High levels of blue-green algae can persist for two to three weeks, months and even an entire summer period if conditions are favourable.

 Blue-green algae warnings

 Low levels of blue-green algae are present in water all the time, however the Victorian government set a maximum level considered safe for human health.
 Warnings are issued when the level of blue-green algae exceeds safe levels.
 It cannot be predicted how long a warning will remain in place.

 Warnings can be found 24 hours a day on the GMW blue-green algae hotline, call (03) 5826 3785 and our blue-green algae warnings page.
 Both the hotline and website are updated as soon as new information is received.